Tailscale Serve examples

 Expose a development server to your tailnet

-Having a route accessible with Serve means that other users on your tailnet can reach out to and interact with a local server running on your machine.
+Having a route accessible with Serve means that other users in your tailnet can reach out to and interact with a local server running on your machine.
 For example, if you are working on a blog post and want to share a draft for review, you can make your development site available to your tailnet with Serve.

-Assuming you have a local HTTP server running on port 3000, you can expose the local server to your tailnet over HTTPS with Serve:
+, you can expose the local server to your tailnet over HTTPS with Serve:

 tailscale serve 3000